briggstwitchell/git-workshop/branching/git-branch.md

 ![check branch](../images/branch/list-branch.png)
 {: .terminal}

-We see that we now have 2 branches: our original `main` and our new one called `add-styles`.
+We see that we now have 2 branches: our original 'main' and our new one called 'add-styles'.

 Let's now run ```git log --oneline``` again to see what's going on with git: